 Guard D.J.
-Fluker released by Seahawks as post-draft dominoes start to fall
+Fluker released by Seahawks as a report emanates that Justin Britt may be the next to go

-But a decision on Fluker’s future with the Seahawks happened more quickly than anyone might have imagined as Fluker announced via Twitter Sunday afternoon that he had been released by the team.

-There was no official announcement by the team Sunday afternoon of a move but the Seattle Times confirmed Fluker had been released.
+“It’s easier for us to just project that,” Seahawks general manager John Schneider said.
+“We saw him do that for (28) straight starts playing big-time football. … He has taken some snaps at center but obviously it’s easier for us to see him and competing at right guard.”

+As for the center position, Seattle retained Joey Hunt — who started the rest of last season after Britt was injured — signing him as a restricted free agent and also signed free agent B.J.
+Finney, who could play guard or center.
+Ethan Pocic, entering the final season of his four-year rookie deal, could also play center.

-Wrote Fluker: “Dear 12s, I was released by the Seahawks today.
+Fluker announced his release with a tweet in which he wrote: “Dear 12s, I was released by the Seahawks today.
 Couple of things: I am not upset, or hurt.
 This is a business and one that I’ve been in for a while.
 I want to thank John and Pete for their very thoughtful calls.
 Stay safe, be kind and I love y’all.
 Thank you, Seattle.”

-But Fluker’s hold on a roster spot had already seemed tenuous heading into the draft because his contract was structured with a heavy cap hit or the 2020 season — $4.187 million — with Seattle able to save all but $500,000 of that by releasing, or $3.687 million.

-It’s not thought the move means any other signing is imminent but that Seattle decided to release Fluker now so he has a better chance of latching on with another team.

 He started nine games in 2018 when the Seahawks led the NFL in rushing and 14 more last season.